smartbugs/smartbugs-wild/README.md

 ## Creation of the dataset

-1. Collect the contract addresses
+1. Collect the contract addresses.
 We use Google BigQuery to select all the contracts that have at least one transaction.
 We use the following request (also available here: https://bigquery.cloud.google.com/savedquery/281902325312:47fd9afda3f8495184d98db6ae36a40c)
 ```sql